microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyActivityBasedTimeoutPolicy.md

 	DisplayName = "displayName-value"
 	IsOrganizationDefault = $true
 }
-Update-MgPolicyActivityBasedTimeoutPolicy -ActivityBasedTimeoutPolicyId $activityBasedTimeoutPolicyId -BodyParameter $params
+Update-MgBetaPolicyActivityBasedTimeoutPolicy -ActivityBasedTimeoutPolicyId $activityBasedTimeoutPolicyId -BodyParameter $params
 ```

-This example shows how to use the Update-MgPolicyActivityBasedTimeoutPolicy Cmdlet.
+This example shows how to use the Update-MgBetaPolicyActivityBasedTimeoutPolicy Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS